Brazy4L/somemore/README.md

 ## Extra

 Standalone pages for Movies, TV Shows and People do not have proper error handling for `status: 404` response from TMDb API

+The types are mess and will be refactored later.